Are Men More Accountable to God than Women?

 A recent article on a very prominent Christian website argued that husbands have a unique responsibility to get their wives ready to meet Jesus.
 The author explained that he had recently been confronted with the fact that he didn’t challenge his wife enough.
 He went on to say, through Ephesians 5:25-26, that husbands are called to be “instruments of [God’s] sanctifying work in the lives of their wives.”[1]

-I try to stay away from commenting on things I read that I disagree with, recognizing that there is a range of ideas on more than one topic that sincere believers adhere to.
+I try to stay away from commenting on things I read online that I disagree with, recognizing that there is a range of ideas on more than one topic that sincere believers adhere to.

 But there are times when the potential harm overcomes my reservations.